 - Psychologists tell us that the Old Testament observation that the sins of the fathers are visited upon their children is true in that all the good and evil parents do affects their progeny for generations (Ex 20:5-6).

-Psalm 128:1-2, 3, 4-5:
+Responsorial Psalm Ps 128:1-2, 3, 4-5.

-- The proper piety of a good child to his or her good father includes a fear—not so much of punishment than of disappointing and dishonoring that parent.
+- The proper piety of a good child to his or her good father includes a fear—not so much fear of punishment than fear of disappointing and dishonoring that parent.
 In our relationship with God, that is what Fear of the Lord means.